 Narrow-line Seyfert 1s (NLS1s) are a subset of unobscured AGN with relatively narrow broad lines.
-They are generally defined as optical type 1 AGN with FWHM(H $\beta) \lesssim 2000~km~s^{-1}$, weak [O III] $\lambda 5007$ relative to H β and strong Fe II emission (e.g. Osterbrock & Pogge 1985, Goodrich 1989).
+They are generally defined as optical type 1 AGN with FWHM(H β) $\lesssim 2000~{\rm km\,s^{-1}}$, weak [O III] λ 5007 relative to H β and strong Fe II emission (e.g. Osterbrock & Pogge 1985; Goodrich 1989).
 NLS1s are typically found in spiral galaxies in the local Universe.
 Because Seyfert AGN are less luminous than quasars, many NLS1s are absent from the SDSS quasar catalogues.
-For example, of the 12 NLS1s in the sample of Jin et al. (2012a), only 2 are present in our selection of quasars.
+For example, of the 12 NLS1s in the sample of Jin et al. (2012a), only two are present in our selection of quasars.
 Nevertheless, NLS1s represent a unique and important region of parameter space to explore, and enable contrasts to be made with typical broad-line AGN and quasars (e.g. Jin et al. 2012a,b,c).

-Rakshit et al. (2017) (hereafter R17) assembled a sample of 11101 NLS1s from the SDSS-DR12 spectroscopic database, by analysing the spectra of 'QSO'-type sources and retaining those with FWHM(H β) \leq 2200 km s-1 and flux ratio [O III] λ 5007/H β < 3.
-We identify NLS1s with XMM-Newton OM and EPIC data by matching the R17 catalog to the X-ray and OM serendipitous catalogs, following the method described in Section 2.2.1.
+Rakshit et al. (2017) (hereafter R17) assembled a sample of 11101 NLS1s from the SDSS-DR12 spectroscopic data base, by analysing the spectra of 'QSO'-type sources and retaining those with FWHM(H β) \leq 2200 km s-1 and flux ratio [O III] λ 5007/H β < 3.
+We identify NLS1s with XMM-Newton OM and EPIC data by matching the R17 catalogue to the X-ray and OM serendipitous catalogues, following the method described in Section 2.2.1.
 Our criteria return 147 NLS1s: 63 new sources and 84 that were already included from the quasar catalogue.